Comcast/Surf-N-Perf/README.md

 **2.** Then just drop the [frontendPerformanceData.js](https://github.com/Comcast/frontend-performance-data/blob/master/frontendPerformanceData.js) in your codebase and reference that JavaScript file in your HTML document, again making sure that Underscore is referenced first.
 If you're using [RequireJS](http://requirejs.org/), it registers itself as 'frontendPerformanceData'.

+### Storing & Retrieving Performance Data

+Details in the [JavaScript API](https://github.com/Comcast/frontend-performance-data/wiki/JavaScript-API) page in the wiki

 ## Running Tests

 Tests are written in [Jasmine](http://jasmine.github.io/) and run with [Karma](http://karma-runner.github.io/)